 This scenic fjord was added to UNESCO’s World Heritage List in 2005, along with Geirangerfjord, in recognition of its value to humankind.
-The valley narrows down to only 250 metres at some points, which makes a cruise down the Næroyfjord into an especially thrilling experience.
-Either side of the fjord, steep mountains rise up to more than 1,400 meters tall, giving you a sense of the awe-inspiring beauty of nature.
+The valley narrows down to only 250 meters at some points, which makes a cruise down the Næroyfjord into an especially thrilling experience.
+On either side of the fjord, steep mountains rise up to more than 1,400 meters tall, giving you a sense of the awe-inspiring beauty of nature.

 What to See and Do Near Næroyfjord in Norway

 Another of the excellent things to do in the Næroyfjord region is sea kayaking.
-You can explore the length of this breath-taking fjord by kayak – with some tour companies even offering camping by the waterside.
+You can explore the length of this breathtaking fjord by kayak.
+Some tour companies even offer camping by the waterside.

 The Best Hotel Near Næroyfjord in Norway